deshandeshandeshan/sonna_studios_next/README.md

 ## License

-This project is for the exclusive use of [Client Name].
+This project is for the exclusive use of Sonna Studios.
 Not open for public distribution or reuse without permission.